gjedeer/all-in-one-event-calendar/readme.txt

 = Even More Features =

-This plugin has many features we hope will prove useful to users,
+Our events calendar has many features we hope will prove useful to users,
 including:

 * **Recurring** events including complex patterns.